royashbrook/Add-PrefixForLogging/README.md

-# Write-Log
+# Add-PrefixForLogging

-Write-Log is a basic powershell module that wraps a given message with some time information and returns it for logging.
+Add-PrefixForLogging is a basic powershell module that adds some prefix information to a string for logging.

 Currently, it is meant to be used inside functions that are wrapped with a Tee-Object call like this